dreamportdev/Osdev-Notes/02_Architecture/11_Keyboard_Driver_Implementation.md

     int scancode = inb(0x60); // Read byte from the Keyboard data port if (scancode == 0xE0) {
         current_state = PREFIX_STATE
-        // We have read a prefix, so let's update the state and finish here
+        // We have read a prefix, so update the state and exit. return;
-        // this is a very simple scenario, there could be more needed depending on the design return;
     }
     if (current_state == PREFIX_STATE) {
-        // Do what you need to store the key_code and eventually translate it to the kernel_code and return to the normal state current_state = NORMAL_STATE;
+        // Store the next part of the scancode, then return to normal state. current_state = NORMAL_STATE;
     }
 }